CodingMango/Morse_Decoder/README.md

 # Morse_Decoder
 Morse code Decoder (using pushbuttons and OLED Screen) with 5wpm speed

 I have used two pushbuttons.
 One pushbutton sends an encrypted Morse Code message to Arduino for decryption; the other pushbutton is used to display the decrypted message(character) through the OLED screen.
+You have to push the pushbutton for 1sec approx for a "dot" and 2sec for a "dash".

 ![Image](https://github.com/user-attachments/assets/dbacc7d3-e60c-4093-8351-cb1eabe9d4db)